puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 [subquery]: #subqueries
 [ast]: ./ast.html

-> **Experimental Feature**: This featureset is experimental, and it may be
+> **Experimental Feature**: This featureset is experimental and is subject to rapid development and change.
-> altered or removed in a future release.

 Puppet Query Language (PQL) is a query language designed with PuppetDB and Puppet data in mind.
 It provides a string based query language as an alternative